 Spinach and kale freeze well, so it’s a great way to extend their life beyond the refrigerator.
 Just make sure there is plenty of air circulation around the outside of the containers, to ensure the leaves freeze as quickly as possible.

 #5.
 Or use ice-cube trays

 If you have a high-powered blender, then it’ll have no problems liquefying a frozen cube, so you can add it directly without defrosting.
 This video shows you how…

-How To Freeze Spinach – FAQs
+How To Freeze Spinach & Kale – FAQs

-Do I need to cook the spinach first?
+- Do I need to cook the spinach first?
 No. You can freeze the leaves straight from fresh, and add the frozen leaves directly to your smoothie without any cooking.